ConnectedSystems/ConnectedSystems/README.md

 - **Description:** A decision support platform for coral reef restoration.

 Thank you for visiting my profile!
-Feel free to reach out if you want to collaborate on a project or just have a chat about technology. 😊
+Feel free to reach out if you want to collaborate on a project or just have a chat about tech. 😊